 Q: My kid knows all their letter names and letter sounds.
 They are reading already.
 Won’t they be bored when the teacher is teaching the letter names and sounds?

-A – Yes, your child will be board while the teacher is teacher the letter names and sounds.
+A – Yes, your child will be bored while the teacher is teacher the letter names and sounds.
 Sorry.
 There will be times when your smart kid will be advanced for what the teacher is instructing.

 In most kindergarten classrooms, the teacher will begin the reading instruction time with a whole group lesson.
 This is the time when the children sing songs, participate in shared reading experiences, and learn academic concepts.
 The curriculum builds in focus areas for children to develop phonemic awareness, phonics, comprehension skills, fluency, and vocabulary.
 While your child may be a strong reader already, the good news is that there are so many other things that children are also learning at the same time.
 These lessons will reinforce what they already know.